Yukiya Sugita

-Yukiya Sugita (杉田 祐希也, Sugita Yukiya), commonly known as a Sugi, is a Japanese footballer who plays as a winger for Persian Gulf Pro League club Foolad.
+Yukiya Sugita (杉田 祐希也, Sugita Yukiya), commonly known as a Sugi, is a Japanese footballer who plays as a winger for Swedish Ettan Norra club Nordic United.

 Club career

 Early career and stint in Spain

 Sugi was born in Saitama, and joined Kashiwa Reysol's youth setup in 2009, aged 16.
-In the 2011 summer the Spanish agent Javier Subirats decided to represent him, after a friendly match between Kashiwa and Elche CF's reserves.
+In the 2011 summer the Spanish agent Javier Subirats decided to represent him, after a friendly match between Kashiwa and Elche's reserves.

-However, after failing to join the Valencians, Sugi returned to Japan to play for Sendai University until October 2012, when Gaspar Campillo, coach and sporting director of FC Jove Español San Vicente, decided to sign him after positive reports written by Subirats.
+However, after failing to join the Valencians, Sugi returned to Japan to play for Sendai University until October 2012, when Gaspar Campillo, coach and sporting director of Jove Español San Vicente, decided to sign him after positive reports written by Subirats.
 He signed an 18-month deal with the Valencian side, but due to bureaucratic problems, was unable to play with the main squad in the Tercera División, and was assigned to the B-team in the regional levels.

-After Jove Español's assignment as a farm team of Hércules CF, Sugi was called up to the latter's first team by manager Quique Hernández.
+After Jove Español's assignment as a farm team of Hércules, Sugi was called up to the latter's first team by manager Quique Hernández.
 He played his first match as a professional on 11 September 2013, replacing Quique de Lucas in the 56th minute of a 2–0 home win against Real Murcia in the season's Copa del Rey, becoming the first Asian to play for Hércules.

-Sugi made his league debut on 17 November 2013, again from the bench in a 2–4 loss at Córdoba CF in the Segunda División, and scored his first professional goal seven days later, netting the last of a 3–0 home success against CE Sabadell.
+Sugi made his league debut on 17 November 2013, again from the bench in a 2–4 loss at Córdoba in the Segunda División, and scored his first professional goal seven days later, netting the last of a 3–0 home success against Sabadell.
 On 22 December 2013, he renewed his link with the Valencian side, signing a three-and-a-half-year contract with a €10 million release clause, being definitely promoted to the main squad.